Bhavangad Fort: Places to see

-The Fort is in a dilapidated state.
+The Bhavani Gad (भवानीगड) Fort is in a dilapidated state.
 Few remains of the bastion, fort walls, and the water cistern are seen on the fort.
 There is a temple of Bhavangadeshwar temple on the highest point on the fort.
 It takes about an hour to walk around the parapet wall and visit all the places of the fort.

+The fort's citadel has a west-facing entrance built in the Gomukhi style.
+Its arch has collapsed, but the surrounding bastions and fortifications remain intact.
+Lime mortar has been used in the construction of the citadel's entrance.
+Inside the entrance, there are guard chambers.
+Moving forward, one passes through another ruined gateway to enter the citadel.
+Right ahead, there is a square-shaped water tank carved into the rock.
+The villagers have built a cement platform beside it.
+The tank holds a substantial amount of water.